ilios/user-guide/programs/program-year-objective-map-visualization.md

 This is a very dense and detailed visualizsation showing program year objectives being mapped down to the course and session level, indicating how this mapping has occured.

+It may be helpful to select a matriculation year with a considerable amount of data with a graduation year close to current year.
+This will help reflect the full curriculum in detail.

 ![select visualization](../images/programs/objective_map_visualization/select_visualization.png)

 Once the data has been processed after a second or two, the following high level visualization appears on screen.
 This needs to be clicked to drill down to be able to review the data.